zzossig/zzoDocs/content/en/zzo/customization/customfont.md

     ...
     ```

-    `config/_default/params.toml`

-    Set the above param and add file to assets/css/font.css
+    Set the above param in `config/_default/params.toml` and then add the file to assets/css/font.css

-2. In your font.css file, add font-face something like this.
+2. In your font.css file, add the custom font-face in a format like this.

     ```css
     @font-face {